-Bee: colony genetics
+Bee: grafting log

-1. User:

-- beekeepers who are interested in managing genetics within their operation

-- 2. Frequency of use: - the frequency of assessment will depend on the size of the operation, beekeeper preference and their reason for doing the assessment (e.g., checking for disease, suitability for breeding) - 3.
-Reasons for recording this information include: - bee management - reduced reliance on external sources for bees (i.e., reduces bee biosecurity risk) - it is a tool for breeding bees to local conditions (e.g., increased honey production, winterability) - it is a tool for breeding bees to beekeeper preference (e.g., gentleness, disease resistance) financial management - it is a tool to reduce susceptibility to disease and use of medication (and fewer food safety concerns and increased bee biosecurity) - it is a tool to help increase honey production by breeding for honey production - bee biosecurity - bees can be bred for disease resistance - food safety - if there is less need for medication, there is a reduced likelihood of honey contamination - 4.
-References to the Bee Biosecurity Standard and CBISQT: - Bee Biosecurity Standard: pages 13-19 - CBISQT: none - this template is an adaptation of Bee Biosecurity Standard form 1.0 (pages 128-134) - BMP: pages 33-42 - 5.
-General comments: - beekeepers should keep the information updated if they determine that genetics and queen breeding is vital to their operation - small operators who produce only enough honey for household use may not find this template useful - one reviewer suggested using colour markers (e.g., push pins) on hives to indicate queen age is an easy method for seeing age of queen in the hive - beekeepers may find it handy to keep a few blank paper copies of this template (or their equivalent) in their bee truck/vehicle - the frequency of recording hive genetics will depend on the size of the operation, and beekeeper preference for tracking bee genetics
+- 1. User: - beekeepers who are interested in managing genetics within their operation - 2.
+Frequency of use: - as required through season - 3.
+Reasons for recording this information include: - bee management - keeps grafting schedule organized - reduced reliance on external sources for bees (i.e., reduces bee biosecurity risk) - it is a tool for breeding bees to local conditions (e.g., increased honey production, winterability) - it is a tool for breeding bees to beekeeper preference (e.g., gentleness, disease resistance) reduced reliance on external sources for bees (i.e., reduces bee biosecurity risk) - financial management - reducing susceptibility to disease: less medication (and fewer food safety concerns and increased bee biosecurity) - potentially increasing honey production by breeding for honey production - bee biosecurity - bees can be bred for disease resistance - food safety - if there is less need for medication, there is a reduced likelihood of honey contamination - 4.
+References to the Bee Biosecurity Standard and CBISQT: - Bee Biosecurity Standard: pages 13-19 - CBISQT: none - this template is an adaptation of Bee Biosecurity Standard form 1.0 (pages 128-134) - 5.
+General comments: - beekeepers should keep the information updated if they determine that genetics and queen breeding is vital to their operation - small operators who produce only enough honey for household use may not find this template useful - one reviewer suggested using colour markers (e.g., push pins) on hives to indicate queen age is an easy method for seeing age of queen in the hive - the frequency of recording hive genetics will depend on the size of the operation, and beekeeper preference for tracking bee genetics